MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ![image](png/measure_a3_energy_cost_savings_OnNightIfLowInsideTempAndOffDay.png)

 __Figure x.
-Measure A3 Annual Energy Cost Savings for OnNightIfLowInsideTempAndOffDay Control__
+Measure A3 Energy Cost Savings for OnNightIfLowInsideTempAndOffDay Control__

 ![image](png/measure_a3_energy_cost_savings_OnNightIfLowOutdoorTempAndOffDay.png)

 __Figure x.
-Measure A3 Annual Energy Cost Savings for OnNightIfLowOutdoorTempAndOffDay Control__
+Measure A3 Energy Cost Savings for OnNightIfLowOutdoorTempAndOffDay Control__

 ![image](png/measure_a3_energy_cost_savings_OnNightIfLowOutdoorTempAndOnDayIfCooling.png)

 __Figure x.
-Measure A3 Annual Energy Cost Savings for OnNightIfLowOutdoorTempAndOnDayIfCooling Control__
+Measure A3 Energy Cost Savings for OnNightIfLowOutdoorTempAndOnDayIfCooling Control__

 The optimization of this measure used the PSO analysis option in PAT with a single independent variable, the outdoor air temperature setpoint, to minimize the annual energy cost as shown in Figure x.